This is the web version of my newsletter. Subscribe to get it delivered to your inbox every Thursday.

 Page 1 - The Executive Summary:

-- Three bullet points: What’s working, what’s not, what I’m doing about it
+- Three bullet points: what’s working, what’s not, and what I’m doing about it

 - One key metric that matters to their business (not vanity metrics)